POOL PLASTERING CONTRACTOR IN PLANO

 - Bare patches: If your plaster has become so worn down in areas that your pool’s underneath structure is visible, then it’s definitely time to call in the professionals.
 As well as being visually unappealing, bare patches also mean that the layers beneath your pool’s surface are unprotected against water damage.

 - Rough areas: When areas of your pool’s surface become rough and grainy to the touch, it’s time to schedule a pool inspection.
 Rough patches can cause cuts, scrapes, and abrasions on the skin if you fall on them or brush your body along them while swimming.
 The gritty texture is also an ideal breeding ground for algae and harmful bacteria.
-So it’s imperative to address rough surface areas to protect yourself and your family from these hazards.
+It‘s imperative to address rough surface areas to protect yourself and your family from these hazards.

 - Cracks: Minor cracks can be perfectly normal, caused by settling after a pool is built or natural movements in the earth.
 However, larger, more pervasive cracks can be unattractive.
-They can even be hiding a more serious structural problem with your pool.
+They can even be hiding a more serious structural problem within your pool.
 Schedule a professional pool inspection for your Plano property to assess the damage.
 Cosmetic cracks can be left untreated if they are not harmful to the pool’s integrity, or you can choose to have them plastered for a sleeker finish.
 This is an especially popular option if you plan to sell your house.

 Pool plastering options